Water Capacity Constraints Are Halting Growth in Waterloo Region

 Reopen Waterloo Region is a joint industry alliance advancing water capacity solutions to get Waterloo Region open again.

-Waterloo Region Leaders across construction, development, and real estate have come together to present a unified, solutions-focused response.
+Waterloo Region Leaders across construction, development, and the real estate sectors have come together to present a unified, solutions-focused response.

 This coalition is aligned on the urgency of the issue and committed to working collaboratively with Regional Council and the Province to move forward.